gjeschke/MMMx/docs/source/rigi.rst

 Arguments
     *   ``p`` - number between 0 and 100, defaults to 30%
 Remarks
-    *   there is few experience what is appropriate for flexible systems
+    *   there is little experience what is appropriate for flexible systems
-    *   directive has no effect, if no crosslinks are specified
+    *   the key has no effect if no crosslinks are specified

 ``xlink``
 ---------------------------------